 However, this growth has come with the opportunity for scammers as well.
 E-commerce fraud today has become a major problem all over the world.

-Therefore, consumers and merchants both must learn about the frauds and the protection methods, in order to avoid big losses.
+Therefore, consumers and merchants both must learn about the fraud and protection methods, in order to avoid big losses.

 What do you mean by E-commerce Fraud?